chartpath/ramses-elasticsearch/readme.md

 ## Set up the project

-I'm assuming a you have some things already working before we dive in:
+I'm assuming you have some things already working before we dive in:

 * Recent versions of Elasticsearch and PostgreSQL installed and running in the background with default configurations.
 * Python 2.7, 3.3 or 3.4 and [virtualenv](https://virtualenv.pypa.io/en/latest/)